ZupIT/nimbus-docs/compose/manual/action.md

 # Actions (manual deserialization)
-Check the [specification](/specification/action.md) to know more about the definition of Nimbus Actions.

 This topic will show how to manually deserialize an action handler.
 If you want to learn the automatic and recommended approach (code generation), please read the topic ["Actions"](../action.md) instead.